SUBSCRIBE TO OUR FREE NEWSLETTER

 When discriminatory attitudes negatively affect the response that survivors receive from police, most survivors stop reaching out to the police for help altogether.

 Advocates identified police inaction, hostility, and bias against survivors as a key barrier to seeking criminal justice intervention.
 Eighty-eight percent said that police sometimes or often do not believe victims or blame victims for the violence.
 Survivors also commonly experienced bias based on gender, race, immigration status, sexual orientation, gender identity, socio-economic status, disability, and other identity characteristics.
-Many of these concerns are magnified within communities that are already entrenched in problematic policing practices.
+Many of these concerns are magnified within communities already entrenched in problematic policing practices.
 Over 80 percent of respondents believed that police relations with marginalized communities influenced survivors' willingness to call the police.

 Police involvement can also trigger collateral consequences that make survivors think twice about reaching out for help.
-Nearly 90 percent of survey respondents said that contact with the police sometimes or often resulted in involvement of child protective services, threatening survivors with loss of custody of their children.
+Nearly 90 percent of survey respondents said that contact with the police sometimes or often resulted in the involvement of child protective services, threatening survivors with loss of custody of their children.
 Other negative consequences named by respondents include initiation of immigration proceedings and loss of housing, employment, or welfare benefits.
 Some reported that victims themselves face arrest when reaching out to the police, particularly if they have a criminal record.

 In addition, advocates said that many survivors' goals do not align with those of the criminal justice system or how it operates.
 Some survivors were looking for options other than punishment for the abuser, while others feared that once they were involved with the criminal justice system, they would lose control over the process.
-Still others were reluctant to engage the system because they believed that it was complicated, lengthy, and trauma-inducing.
+Still, others were reluctant to engage the system because they believed that it was complicated, lengthy, and trauma-inducing.

 In spite of these challenges, community meetings between social service providers, police, and prosecutors were reported to be helpful in addressing the needs of survivors.
 However, 72 percent did not know whether civilian complaint boards or other types of independent, community-based police oversight mechanisms exist in their communities.
 The majority were unaware of the Department of Justice's ability to investigate gender-biased policing.